ippanelcom/Edge-Document/docs/draft/create-draft.md

 This API allows you to create a new draft message under a specific draft group.

 ⚠️ Important: You can create a maximum of 200 drafts.
 If you try to create more, you will receive an error.

+⚠️ Maximum length for the `message` field is 1400 characters.
 ## 📍 Endpoint

 ```